 Balls spin backward and to the side after being struck with a club.
 This spin influences the distance the golf ball travels and how far it curves offline depending on impact conditions and mph swing speed.

 Spin rates influence launch angles, carry distances, and dropped shots.
 Low-spin, mid-spin, and high-spin balls offer each golfer a specific model to help them in their games.

 What is Golf Ball Compression?

 When you strike a golf ball it deforms after impact.
-The compression factor is a product of how quickly the golf ball rebounds to its original shape.
+Compression occurs when the golf ball squishes against the face of the golf club when they contact due the different mph swing speed.
+The highest speed is above 100 mph.
 This measurement is typically a number between 0 and 100.
-It is rare that you will find golf balls with a compression factor higher than 100 or lower than 50.
+It is rare that you will find balls with a compression factor higher than 100 or lower than 50.
 As the compression factor increases, the deformity level of the ball at impact decrease.
-In simplified terms, a golf ball with a 200 level compression will deform less than a golf ball with a factor of 0.

 Compression factors are divided into three categories.
-High compression, medium compression, and low compression balls exist to help golfers find optimal performance for their games.
+High compression, medium, and low compression balls exist to help golfers find optimal performance for their games and mph swing speed.

 Types of Golf Balls